- Teaching with Econ Media Library

 The economics pop culture community is pretty strong.
 We’re a fairly well-connected group of individuals that share resources on a regular basis.
 My favorite place to find out what’s going on is the #TeachEcon hashtag through Twitter.
 You may notice that there are specific clips that are not included on this site.
 The last thing our community needs is a bunch of “double clips” floating around.
-You will not find many clips from popular shows that already have their own dedicated site, like The Big Bang Theory, The Office, Parks and Recreation, Seinfeld, or Shark Tank.
+You will not find many clips from popular shows that already have their own dedicated site, like The Big Bang Theory, Modern Family, The Office, Parks and Recreation, Seinfeld, or Shark Tank.
 If you’re looking for academia-endorsed films, check out this paper by Mateer, O’Roark, and Holder (2016).

 A lot of the clips are hosted on Critical Commons, which is a great resource for faculty looking for a location to host video content.
 You do not need an account to view or to share video clips from Critical Commons, but you will need an instructor’s account if you want to download the file to your local drive.